Skip to Content

 • In a small bowl, whisk together the flour, baking soda, baking powder, cinnamon, nutmeg, and salt.
 A bit of pumpkin pie spice can amplify the overall flavor if you like.

-• In another bowl, beat the room temperature butter and sugar until light and fluffy, takes about 6 minutes.
-To the bowl, add the pumpkin puree and beat until evenly incorporated, scraping down the sides of your mixing bowl as needed.
+• To the bowl, add the pumpkin egg and vanilla extract and beat until evenly incorporated, scraping down the sides of your mixing bowl as needed.

 • Bake for 16 or so minutes or until edges are hardening and middle inside is no longer wet but still tender.
 Do NOT over-bake, you want these chewy.